whatyouhide/vim-lengthmatters/README.md

 ## What's in it

-This plugin offers some fancier functionality than just coloring lines that are too long:
+The highlighting functionality operates always on a **per-window** basis, meaning you can keep it enabled on a window and disabled on another one at the same time (think of splits, even both on the same file!).

-- `:LengthmattersToggle`: toggle the highlighting functionality on a **per-buffer** basis, meaning you can keep it enabled on a buffer and disabled on another one at the same time.
+The plugin provides a bunch of commands.
+Each command has a corresponding function -- e.g. `:LenghmattersEnable` has a corresponding `haveLenghmattersEnable()` function -- to be used when scripting vim.

-- A bunch of easily guess-what-they-do functions to use in whatever way you find
+- `:LengthmattersToggle`: toggle the highligthing for the current window
-    appropriate:
+- `:LengthmattersEnable`: enable the highlighting for the current window
-    * `LengthmattersToggle()`
+- `:LengthmattersDisable`: disable the highlighting for the current window
-    * `LengthmattersDisable()`
+- `:LengthmattersEnableAll`: enable the highlighting for all open windows
-    * `LengthmattersEnable()`
+- `:LengthmattersDisableAll`: disable the highlighting for all open windows

 ## Configuration